The Inside Story Of How Mold Brought Down An Instagram-Beloved Restaurant

 "Nearly everything at Sqirl evolves in the talented hands of the people who work, and have worked, in our kitchens.
 And I have always tried to foster that sense of freedom and play and change.
 But cooks move on, and they take their ideas with them, as they should.
 I am the constant; I am the only person who has been in the Sqirl kitchen since day one.
 I don't have a single investor, so I incur 100% of Sqirl's risk.
 Hype or no hype, whoever else may come or go, I am the chef of Sqirl."

 If any good comes from the visibility of the bucket of moldy jam and the monarchical environment that spurred it, it will be the recognition of the responsibility writers have not to play king- or queen-maker with people who, at the end of the day, are just bosses.
-No toast is so good that it can justify tyranny.